 40.033: Leaves of Absence for Classified Employees

-Renewal or extension to any leave beyond the maximum allowed shall not be granted.
+- Renewal or extension to any leave beyond the maximum allowed shall not be granted.

-Upon completion of an approved leave of absence the employee will be returned to his or her former or similar position within the classification.
-If the position no longer exists the employee shall, with approval of the chief human resource officer, be assigned to a position in a classification similar to that formerly occupied.
+- When an employee returns to work from an approved personal leave of absence, the department head shall furnish, without delay, a written notification to university human resources indicating the date of return.
+The employee may be returned to his or her prior position or similar position within the classification.
+If the position no longer exists, the employee, shall with approval of the chief human resource officer, be assigned to a position in a classification similar to that formerly occupied.

-An employee does not receive pay for holidays observed and does not earn sick leave or vacation credits during an approved leave of absence.
+- An employee does not receive pay for holidays observed and does not earn sick leave or vacation credits during an approved leave of absence.

-If approved by the department head or the chief human resource officer, the employee may return to the position prior to the originally anticipated expiration of a leave of absence.
+- If approved by the department head or the chief human resource officer, the employee may return to the position prior to the originally anticipated expiration of a leave of absence.

-If it is discovered that leave is not actually being used for the specific reasons it was granted, the chief human resource officer may cancel the leave and direct the employee return to work.
+- If it is discovered that leave is not actually being used for the specific reasons it was granted, the chief human resource officer may cancel the leave and direct the employee return to work.
 In no case shall leave be granted to an employee for the purpose of seeking or accepting other employment, including self-employment.